YinHK-gameDev/unity-learn/lighting/Lightmapping/README.md

  to the Assets folder.

-To create a new Lightmap Parameters Asset, right-click in the Project window and go to Create > New Parameters Asset.
+To create a new Lightmap Parameters Asset, right-click in the Project window and go to **Create > New Parameters Asset**.
 Unity stores this in your Project folder.

 ### Lightmap Parameters Asset